PetrosPapapa/hol-light-embed/README.md

 The library can be used to perform object level reasoning with embedded logics.
 The examples provided above can put much of this information in context.

+**An online tutorial explaining the Curry Howard example can be found [HERE](https://petrospapapa.github.io/hol-light-embed/CurryHoward.html)**.

 ### Embedded logics

-A typical way of embedding a logic in HOL Light is through an inductive definition of its inference rules using `new_inductive_definition`.
+A typical way of encoding a logic in HOL Light is through an inductive definition of its inference rules using `new_inductive_definition`.
 This involves the definition of a consequence operator (turnstile).
 Valid derivations are defined inductively using standard (classical) HOL implication.

-Although this is sometimes refered to as a **deep embedding** in the literature, it is really a **shallow** one as we do not formalise the semantics of the logic.

 The library currently only supports a **sequent calculus** style, although we have plans for a **natural deduction** setup in the future.
 It supports one-sided, two-sided, classical, and intuitionistic (single conclusion) sequents.